When lived1846-1927

 g Perry Hill (died as a child)

 g Rose Hill (m.
 Elias Davis; their children include: Dolly Davis, m.
 John Brown; Annie Davis, m.
 Brenon Brown; Ansel Davis; Thomas Davis; Polly Davis, m.
-Ida Wicksturn; Hannah Davis)
+Ida Wicksturn; Hannah Daviskin January 1928, Rose and her husband were living in Rice Lake, Wis.)

 g Thomas Hill III (died as a child)